 In 2005 we started systematically eliminating plastic water bottles from our events.
 Water and Gatorade Endurance Formula are transported in bulk and distributed to runners in compostable cups at every area of the race—packet pickup, the start, course and finish.

 All race programs are printed on partially recycled paper.

 Whenever possible, we purchase race items in bulk to cut down on packaging.
 All our race shirts arrive in bulk, rather than in individual sleeves; all printed material is ordered in bulk; all food items arrive in bulk too.

 In 2003 we began offering heavy duty, durable bags that runners could reuse after the event.
 We still see those bags in use around town!
 Today runners receive high-quality tote bags made from partially recycled poly pro that they use race weekend for their clothing / gear bags and after the race for just about anything.

 Compostable cups at the start, finish and aid stations are composted in Grand Junction.

-All leftover food is donated to the Grand County Food Bank.
+All leftover food is donated to the Grand County Food Bank and all food waste from our events is composted at local organic farms.
 At the 2011 Canyonlands Half Marathon, over 800 lbs of food waste was diverted from the local landfill.